Bess Heath

-Bess Alice May Heath (born 20 August 2001) is an English cricketer who currently plays for Yorkshire, Northern Diamonds, Northern Superchargers and Melbourne Stars.
+Bess Alice May Heath (born 20 August 2001) is an English cricketer who currently plays for Durham, Northern Superchargers and Brisbane Heat.
 She plays as a wicket-keeper and right-handed batter.
-She previously played for Derbyshire, as well as Yorkshire Diamonds in the Women's Cricket Super League.
+She previously played for Derbyshire, Yorkshire and Northern Diamonds, as well as Yorkshire Diamonds in the Women's Cricket Super League and Melbourne Stars in the Women's Big Bash League.

+She made her international debut for England in September 2023, in a One Day International against Sri Lanka.

 Early life

 Heath was born on 20 August 2001 in Chesterfield, Derbyshire.

 Domestic career

 Heath made her county debut in 2014, for Derbyshire against Scotland.
 In 2016, Heath hit her maiden county century, scoring 114 against Norfolk.
 She was Derbyshire's leading run-scorer in the 2017 and 2018 Twenty20 Cups, as well as in the 2018 Women's County Championship, where she hit 210 runs including her second county century, 108 against Northamptonshire.

 In 2021, Heath joined Yorkshire for the Twenty20 Cup.
 She made her debut in the second round of matches, scoring 52* off 36 deliveries against North East Warriors before rain ended the game prematurely.
 She played one match for the side in the 2022 Women's Twenty20 Cup, scoring 39.

 Heath also played for Yorkshire Diamonds in the Women's Cricket Super League in 2018 and 2019.
 She played 10 matches across the two seasons, scoring 46 runs with a best of 24 in a victory over Loughborough Lightning in 2018.